 When agile velocity fluctuates within a secure range, the agile team may want to analyze what is varying and how to resolve it.
-In a big way, the significant changes in agile velocity may affect the big project goals, change deadlines, adjust plans.
+In a big way, the significant changes in it may affect the big project goals, change deadlines, and adjust plans.

 The reason for the velocity fluctuation:

 In a particular project, it can fluctuate according to the following variables.

 - Team size